Home Page

 Akhenaten

 Akhenaten: Egypt's False Prophet by Nicholas Reeves.
-Biography of the Egyptian pharaoh who founded his own religion.
+Biography.
 The author is a former curator of the British Museum's Department of Egyptian Antiquities.

 Akhenaten: King of Egypt by Cyril Aldred.
 Archaeological studies form the basis of this work on the civilization dominated by Akhenaten.

 The Life and Times of Akhnaton by Arthur Weigaill.
-Akhenaten was the father of Tutankhamen.
+Biography based on firsthand archaeological discoveries.

 King of Egypt, King of Dreams by Gwendolyn MacEwen.
 Novel about Akhenaton.